dremio/dremio-diagnostic-collector/README.md

 ```

 ### Dremio Cloud

-To collect job profiles, system tables, and wlm via REST API, specify the following parameters in `ddc.yaml`
+We can only collect job profiles, system tables, and wlm via REST API, therefore the PAT token is required.
+To collect dremio cloud dignostics specify the following parameters in the `ddc.yaml`

 ```yaml
 is-dremio-cloud: true
 dremio-endpoint: "[eu.]dremio.cloud"    # Specify whether EU Dremio Cloud or not